Clayton ...

 Annie died in 1952

-This & associated entries use material which was kindly contributed by Ivan Birch & Alan Titterington
+This & associated entries use material contributed by Ivan Birch & Alan Titterington

 Clayton, RalphRef 225-541